How to Replace Your Pool Liner (And When To Do It)

 How to Measure for the Liner

 Choosing your liner and your warranty is the easy part.
-The challenging part involves measuring the liner, especially if you have an inground pool that is not a rectangle or square.
-If you have a kidney-shaped pool or an unusual shape like a Grecian pool or L-shape, you might want the company replacing the liner to measure your pool.
-Draining your pool is helpful.
+One of the most challenging parts of the entire process is measuring the liner, especially if you have an irregularly shaped inground pool.
+Ideally, you should already have your pool measurements on hand, but if not, you’ll need to measure it before ordering your new liner.
+If you have a kidney-shaped pool or an unusual shape like a Grecian pool or L-shape, I recommend hiring a pool company to measure your pool and replace the liner.
+If you plan to do it yourself, draining your pool is helpful.

 Keep in mind that if you are getting a replacement liner for an above ground pool kit, you likely won’t have to do this step because the manufacturer will stock a liner specified for your pool.
 However, if your above ground pool is custom-built and you do not already know the liner measurements, you will have to measure the liner.